-I want to follow up with one more article on homosexuality.
-Again, I do not intend to speak about the morality of homosexuality because I believe the Bible is absolutely clear on that matter.
+Though this article discusses homosexuality, I do not intend for it to speak about the rightness or wrongness of such a lifestyle.
+I am sure my thoughts on whether homosexuality can be reconciled with the Bible hardly need explanation.
 Instead, today I want to look at one very interesting result, one very interesting development, that has come with the widespread acceptance of homosexuality.
-I have thought about this a little bit in the past but had my mind drawn to it again while reading Al Mohler’s book Desire and Deceit: The Real Cost of the New Sexual Tolerance.
-In this book Mohler compiles some of his best blog posts and articles dealing with a common theme.
+I have thought about this a little bit in the past but had my mind drawn to it again this weekend while reading Al Mohler’s book Desire and Deceit: The Real Cost of the New Sexual Tolerance.
+In this book, like Culture Shift before it, Mohler compiles some of his best blog posts and articles dealing with a common theme.
 In this case he writes about contemporary issues related to sexuality.
 And while there is much to glean from the book, one issue in particular give me a lot to think about.

 I have sometimes wondered if, when The Lord of the Rings was first published, people looked with a certain suspicion upon the relationship of Sam to Frodo and Frodo to Sam.
 Here are two characters who loved one another deeply and who had a relationship forged in the fire.
 It is clear that in these characters, Tolkien was describing friendship as he had seen it in soldiers who had fought in the World Wars.
 He described a kind of intimate friendship that somehow seems so odd to our modern sensibilities.
 And in modern times many people have read homosexuality into that relationship, wondering if Tolkien, either deliberately or subconsciously, was creating gay characters.

-Similarly, I have wondered if, when the men and women of the nineteenth century first learned of Abraham Lincoln’s deep friendship with Joshua Speed, they raised their eyebrows.
+Similarly, I have wondered if, when people first learned of Abraham Lincoln’s deep friendship with Joshua Speed, they raised their eyebrows.
 After all, Lincoln and Speed even shared a bed and wrote letters sharing their love and appreciation for one another.
 Recent historians have offered this relationship as proof that Lincoln was homosexual.

-In both cases we’re seeing clear evidence of contemporary thinking.
+In both cases we’re seeing clear evidence of postmodern thinking.
 Today we think nothing of imposing our own understanding on historical texts, interpreting them as we see fit.
 We think little of original meaning and much of contemporary interpretation.
 Thus there are feminist readings of literature, gay readings of literature, African-American readings of literature, and so on.
 Every group, every interest, is free to read history and literature as they see fit.
 In an age with few absolutes, who can tell anyone else that they are wrong?
-And when wondering about Frodo and Sam, when wondering about Lincoln and Speed, I am showing evidence of the pervasiveness of homosexuality in our culture.
+And in both cases I realize that I am showing evidence of the pervasiveness of homosexuality in our culture.
 The fact that I would even wonder such things reveals that the presence of homosexuality is always just beneath the surface in our culture.
-I am reasonably certain that I can answer my own questions: No!
+I am reasonably certain that I can answer my own questions.
+No!
 When people read The Lord of the Rings they did not see homosexuality and when they first heard of Lincoln and Speed they did not even question whether they had been having sex in that bed.
 And here is an interesting part of the fallout of the widespread acceptance of homosexuality.
 We see homosexuality everywhere around us, whether it exists there or not.
 Things that are pure and normal we see as somehow being evidence or potential evidence of homosexual behavior.

 In and of itself that may not mean too much.
 But according to Dr. Mohler, who follows the line of thinking from a Touchstone article written by Anthony Esolen, there is at least one sad consequence: it is marking the end of deep and meaningful friendships between boys.
 Writing about the scene between Sam and Frodo, Mohler writes “As Esolen suggests, a reader or viewer of this scene is likely to jump to a rather perverse conclusion: ‘What, are they gay?'”
 This is an “ignorant but inevitable response” to such a situation.
 It is simply the way our minds work today.
 “As Esolen understands, the corruption of language has contributed to this confusion.
 When words like love, friend, male, female, and partner are transformed in a new sexual context, what was once understood to be pure and undefiled is now subject to sniggering and disrespect.”
 I saw an example of this recently, in reading C.S.
 Lewis’ The Silver Chair with my children.
 There Lewis writes “Though [Jill’s] tongue was never still, you could hardly say she talked: she prattled and giggled.
 She made love to everyone–the grooms, the porters, the housemaids, the ladies-in-waiting, and the elderly giant lords whose hunting days were past.
 She submitted to being kissed and pawed about by any number of giantesses, many of whom seemed sorry for her and called her ‘a poor little thing’…” “Make love” has obviously been sexualized sometime between 1950’s England and 21st century North America.
 How might people understand Jill’s actions today?